dmbarbour/wikilon/docs/AboutABC.md

 In this case, we have a conflict if `A&aff` (a value annotated affine) is used where `A!aff` (a value that is not affine, a copyable value) is needed.

-### Macro Evaluation
+### Dynamic Evaluation

 Many useful programming styles are difficult to statically typecheck.
-Consider:
+Example:

         "abcx → ax^2 + bx + c" runPoly

 Assume this constructs a program that takes four arguments - a, b, c, x - then computes the specified polynomial.
 The number of arguments we take depends on polynomial's text value.
-Providing a type judgement for `runPoly` is feasible but non-trivial, requiring sophisticated dependent types and proofs that are inconvenient to embed in a bytecode.
+Providing a static type judgement for `runPoly` is feasible but non-trivial, generally requiring sophisticated dependent types and proofs.

 Similar scenarios exist for print formatting and DSLs.

-Fortunately, we do not need sophisticated types in these cases and many others.
+Fortunately, we do not need sophisticated types.
 The polynomial text is right there.
 Statically.
-So, even if we cannot provide a type for `runPoly`, we might be able to provide a simple type for the larger program if we partially evaluate `runPoly`.
-We only need some way to tell our system to defer type analysis until after partial evaluation.
-This is the province of *macros* in many languages.
+So, even if we cannot easily provide a static type for `runPoly`, we might be able to provide a simple type for the larger program after we partially evaluate `runPoly`.
+We only need some means to defer static type analysis until after some partial evaluation.

-For ABC, I propose introducing a `{&macro}` annotation.
+For ABC, I propose a `{&dyn}` annotation.
 Usage:

         "abcx → ax^2 + bx + c" runPoly =>
-            "abcx → ax^2 + bx + c" compilePoly {&macro} i =>
+            "abcx → ax^2 + bx + c" compilePoly {&dyn} i =>
-            [polynomial behavior]{&macro} i =>
+            [polynomial behavior]{&dyn} i =>
             [polynomial behavior]i

-At this point, we may halt evaluation and pass the program to our static simple type checker.
-Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.
-If after evaluation our program still contains `{&macro}` annotations, we might call that program a macro.
-In the general case, macros are dynamically typed functions, offering a lightweight escape from the rigid static type system whenever an escape is needed.
+At this point we may halt evaluation and pass the program to our static type checker.
+Dynamic evaluation is considered complete after the `{&dyn}` annotations are eliminated (via `[A]{&dyn} => [A]`).

+If a program contains `{&dyn}` annotations even after partial evaluations, we may call that program dynamically typed.
+Developers are free to construct dynamically typed software.
+But if dynamic partial evaluation can complete statically, it can readily be used for macro-like metaprogramming.
+An ABC software system may thus consist of an ad-hoc mix of fluid and rigid software components.

 ## Miscellaneous

 ### Runtime Type Errors

-While static type checking is optimal, runtime type errors are possible with `{&macro}` or if we do not bother to type check.
+While static type checking is optimal, runtime type errors are possible with `{&dyn}` or if we do not bother to type check.
 In addition, developers may perform dynamic assertions, or express partial functions, in ways that a type checker cannot readily handle.

 To simplify error reporting and debugging, we'll want to record known errors in the generated program.
 To accomplish this, we can use an `{&error}` annotation around a bad subprogram.
 An evaluator can freely inject the error annotation, delimiting the bad code: